 • 7 ounces marshmallow fluff

-• 12 ounces fudge sauce
+• 12 ounces hot fudge sauce (also called hot fudge topping)

 Instructions

-• Serve on top of ice cream.
+• Serve on top of ice cream or dessert.

 Julie’s Tips